nishkohli96/eslint-config/README.md

 ## **jsx-a11y rules**

-Enabled below rules that are disabled in the `jsx-a11y/recommended` plugin.
+Enabled below rules that are not enabled by default in the `jsx-a11y/recommended` plugin.
 All rule names start with `jsx-a11y/` prefix.

 | Rule Name |⚠️|❌|🔧|
 |-|-|-|-|